derektata/dealwithit/README.md

 # dealwithit
 ## What does this script do?
-It prints glasses in the terminal
+It prints shades in the terminal

         ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄